jaekyunglee92/Kaggle-DS-ML-Survey/README.md

 8. Where can I get data from?
 9. How do data scientist spend most of their time at work?
 10. What job skill is most important?

+### Summary of Findings
+- Python is mainly used by most participants who are working in DS-ML industry
+- Following tools will be in the limelight: TensorFlow (23%), Python (15%), R (8%), Clouds: Amazon ML, Google Cloud Computing, MS Azure ML, IMB Watson
+- Deep Learning, Neural Nets, Times Series Analysis, Baysean Methods will be popular
+- People recommended Kaggle the most to learn DS, however, this survey result was hosted in Kaggle, so the result might be biased
+- Macbook users, labto + Cloud service, Azure, and gaming labtop with capable GPU are good enough to study or work in DS-ML industry
+- Full time workers (780+) mostly study for 2-10 hours a day
+- Most of job seekers (850+) study 2-10 hours
+- The proportion of job seekers (400+) studying 11-39 hours is much higher than full-time workers, only 150+ studying 11-39 hours
+- Data Scientists and Machine Learning Scientists in the United States make $115,689 on average, which is more than twice of national mean $53,812
+- The most popular dataset source is Socrata, Kaggle, data.world, and google search followed
+- DS spend 37% of their time for data gathering.
+They also spend a lot of time to build models, create visualizations, and find insights.
+- Python, statistics knowledge, skills in visualization, SQL, and R are very necessary
+- MOOC, KaggleRanking, EnterpriseTools, Degree are nice to have (to find a job or develop careers)